fabnicol/Mercury-array2d2/README.md

 ### Building

 Just run `make` (or `make clean` to clean up the build).
-A small test file will be compiled together with the library.
+A small test file will be compiled.
 To just build the library, run `mmake depend && mmake`